yunhaizhu/Loris_Lang/README.md

 [![Quality gate](https://sonarcloud.io/api/project_badges/quality_gate?project=yunhaizhu_Loris_Lang)](https://sonarcloud.io/summary/new_code?id=yunhaizhu_Loris_Lang)

 # Loris_Lang
+Loris is a dynamic programming language that prioritizes memory safety through an lifetime ownership-based system.
+It eliminates the need for a garbage collector by ensuring that variables only exist within their designated lifetimes and are automatically freed once their lifetimes expire.

+Ownership ensures memory safety of variables - no double frees, no use-after-frees, and no memory leaks.

+Loris is:

+- As safe as Rust
+- As fast as Lua
+- As easy to use as Python

-Loris is a ownership based memory safe dynamic programming language.
+Loris offers a comfortable programming experience!

-Safe as Rust, Faster as Lua, Easy use as Python!

 ## Install packages
 1. sudo apt-get install -y clang libunwind-dev libgoogle-perftools-dev libxxhash-dev libjson-c-dev libcjson-dev flex yacc libelf-dev libconfuse-dev fuse libfl-dev libgsl-dev python3-pip indent golang-go graphviz libcurl4-openssl-dev